- A 2:2 (or above) UK Honours degree or an equivalent internationally recognised qualification.

 - How do everyday processes of learning – both formal and informal - help to shape children’s ideas of and engagement with society at large?

 - What is the role of schools in the transmission and acquisition of cultural values to children and youth?

 - And why are adults’ ideas about childhood and youth so important for what children learn and aspire to become?

-This course addresses such issues from an anthropological perspective.
-The first of its kind in the UK, its distinctiveness derives from an anthropological approach that focuses on the importance of children's and youth's perspectives, and on the role that education (formal and informal) plays in children's learning processes and in the transmission and acquisition of cultural knowledge.
-Through an examination of ethnographic cases from the around the world (including the UK), participants will learn about the different ways in which childhood and youth are understood and conceptualised, along with the different educational forms and processes through which cultural knowledge is transmitted and acquired, and how culture impacts upon these processes.
+The distinctiveness of this degree derives from an anthropological approach that focuses on the importance of children’s and youth’s perspectives, and on the role that education (formal and informal) plays in children’s learning processes and in the transmission and acquisition of cultural knowledge.

 Anthropology at Brunel is well-known for its focus on ethnographic fieldwork: as well as undertaking rigorous intellectual training, all our students are expected to get out of the library and undertake their own, original research – whether in the UK or overseas – and to present their findings in a dissertation.
 Students take this opportunity to travel to a wide variety of locations across the world.